aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/9_final_test/_index.md

 Follow each step in order and use the *Open for detailed step-by-step instructions* if required.

 {{% notice %}}
 The following steps are if you are using your own dispenser.
 If you elect to use one of the pre-built ones, bring your microcontroller (the ESP32) to one of the pre-built stations.
+Be careful when removing from the controller board as its easy to bend the pins on the ESP32.
 {{% /notice %}}

-### Specific action to complete
+### Power On the Dispenser

+After completing the build step, ensure there is liquid in the bottle, an empty cup underneath, then connect the 9 Volt battery.

 Short description of what to do for experienced people